Jagadu: Biography

 After death of his father, Jagadu inherited business and became undertook responsibility of his family.
 He married Yashomati and also got his brothers married.

 Several legends attribute his wealth to magical events.
 In one legend, he was given a magical object by a shepherd which made him rich and so his philanthropic activities expanded.
 As Jagadu had no child, his wife advised him to pray to gods.
 The god of ocean had granted him boon that though he will not have children, his ships will always reach ports safely.
 Another legend explains that one of his assistant Jayantsimha of Upakesha lineage had acquired a stone during his stay for trading at Hormuz in the Persian Gulf.
 A Shaivaite Yogi told Jagadu to split open it and so he found jewels when he split it.

 He owned many ships, which he used to travel west to Persia, Arabia and Africa.
 He traded mainly in grains, cotton and spices.
 He had a vast maritime trade empire.

 He was involved in some political conflicts too and saved his town.
 Pithadeva, probably the Soomra chief of Para invaded Kutch and destroyed the town wall of Bhadreshwar.
 Jagadu started rebuilding the walls so he was warned by messenger from Pithadeva.
 The messenger had told, "When two horns grow on the head of an ass, then thou will erect here a town wall!"
 He refused to stop rebuilding and visited Lavanaprasada, the Vaghela general at Anhilwad Patan under Bhima II of Chaulukya dynasty.
 He asked for help and he received an army from him and Pithadeva had to retreat to Para.
 Jagadu completed building the town wall and sent Pithadeva an obscene statue of his mother and an ass with golden horns.
 This also won him approval of Samma Jam, a Samma chief of Sindh and opponent of Pithadeva.
 Samma Jam sent gifts to Jagadu.

 He invited the Jain teachers to town.
 Following advise of his teacher Paramdeva Suri of the Purnima Gaccha, he also led pilgrimages of Jain community to Jain holy sites such as Shatrunjaya and Girnar after taking permission of new Vaghela chief Visaladeva.
 After returning, he built and renovated several Jain temples and consecrated images.
 He is also accredited to have rebuilt and repaired the historic Vasai Jain temple at Bhadreshwar.
-His some notable constructions between 1250-70 CE are Rishabha temple at Dhanka, a temple with 24 devkulikas at Wadhwan, a temple on Shatrunjaya hill and a temple with 52 devakulika at Sevadi.
+His some notable constructions between 1250 and 1270 CE are Rishabha temple at Dhanka, a temple with 24 devkulikas at Wadhwan, a temple on Shatrunjaya hill and a temple with 52 devakulika at Sevadi.
 He built wells, gardens, tanks, rest houses and a hospital.
-He had spent his fund to built some Hindu temples also and restored a Shaivaite temple.
+He had spent his fund to build some Hindu temples also and restored a Shaivaite temple.
 He had also built a masiti (a mosque) for Shimali or Khimli (identified as Ismailis) in Bhadreshwar for Muslim traders.
 There is still a mosque associated with Ismailis in Bhadreshwar and is considered as one of the earliest Islamic monument in India.